Daly languages

 The Daly languages are an areal group of four to five language families of Indigenous Australian languages.
 They are spoken within the vicinity of the Daly River in the Northern Territory.

 Classification

 In the lexicostatistic classification of O'Grady, Voegelin and Voegelin, the Daly languages were put in four distinct families.
 Darrell Tryon combined these into a single family, with the exception of Murrinh-patha.
 However, such methodologies are less effective with languages with a long history of word borrowing.

-Ian Green found that the languages could not be shown to be related by the comparative method, and so should be considered five independent families and language isolates.
+Linguist Ian Green found that the languages could not be shown to be related by the comparative method, and so should be considered five independent families and language isolates.
 The features they do share also tend to be shared with neighboring languages outside the Daly group.

 The established families (according to Nordlinger) are: